jeevesh415/BrowserOS/README.md

 2. Import your Chrome data (optional)

-3. Connect your AI provider — use Claude, OpenAI, Gemini , or local models via Ollama and LMStudio.
+3. Connect your AI provider — use Claude, OpenAI, Gemini, or local models via Ollama and LMStudio.

 4. Start automating!